Posted 14/05/2025

 by Alice Wilkie

-We hope you have a peaceful weekend and look forward to seeing you all again on Monday!
+We hope you have a lovely weekend and look forward to seeing you on Monday.

 Mrs Wilkie, Mrs Phillips, Miss Bowden and Miss Colton